bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 An [effect file](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d11-effect-format) follows a strict syntax and structure.
 It is a mix of static data definitions and code.
 These constraints are necessary to allow the compilation for the GPU and the massively parallel execution.
 The various parts are described below.

-Our effect file starts with macro definitions that will allow writing HLSL-compliant code instead of the dialect understood by OBS, in order to support a full syntax check in the IDE.
-Indeed, the keywords `sampler_state` and `texture2d` are specific to OBS.
+Our effect file starts with macro definitions that will allow writing HLSL-compliant code instead of the effect dialect understood by OBS, in order to support a full syntax check in the IDE.
+Indeed, the keywords `sampler_state` and `texture2d` are specific to effects in OBS.
 Using such macros is of course not mandatory (and not so common looking at other OBS effect files):

 ``` HLSL
 // OBS-specific syntax adaptation to HLSL standard to avoid errors reported by the code editor